Correlations in entanglement-assisted prepare-and-measure scenarios: Beyond dense coding: qubit communication enhanced by four-dimensional entanglement

 where the states $\ket{\psi_x}$ and $\ket{\phi_x}$ are readily computed from the unitaries given above.
 In particular one finds that $\ket{\psi_5}$ and $\ket{\phi_5}$ are orthogonal to all other states and thus that the constraint \eqref{constraint} is satisfied through a proper choice of measurement for $y=3$.
 The optimization of Bob's measurements for $y=1,2$ can be performed as in the previous subsection and, replacing the specific states obtained from the unitaries \eqref{eq:u1}-\eqref{eq:u4} in Eq.~\eqref{res}, we obtain

 which exceeds the bound $W_\text{RAC}\leq 6.47$ for qubit communication assisted by two-qubit entanglement.

 In summary, we have shown in this section that in EA $d$-dimensional quantum communication protocols we cannot restrict the entanglement to be of local dimension $d$.
 We establish a similar result for the case of EA classical communication in \cite{companionpaper}.
-Whether some finite upper-bound on the entanglement dimension can generally be assumed is an interesting question.
+Whether some finite upper-bound on the entanglement dimension can generally be assumed is an interesting question not resolved here.
+The analogy to the usual Bell scenario would suggest a negative answer \cite{Coladangelo}.